afstyles/academic-kickstart/content/post/preprint-post.md

 ---
 The preprint of my first paper is available on [ESSOAr](https://t.co/ly716WNqXD).

-In this article we discruss how the model grid can produce dominant spurious forces in both realistic and idealized model gyres.
+In this article we discuss how the model grid can produce dominant spurious forces in both realistic and idealized model gyres.